YiC200333/XConomy/README.md

 The basic economy plugin, supports other plugins that use the Vault API.
 The SPONGE version uses the economic API built into SPONGE
-Supporting MySQL to save player data, and synchronize data between Bungeecord/Velocity servers, or data synchronization through Redis.
+Supporting MySQL to save player data, and synchronize data between Bungeecord/Velocity servers or through Redis.

 ## FAQ
 请查看 [FAQ](https://github.com/YiC200333/XConomy/blob/master/FAQ/Chinese.md)